hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_photograph_of_a_desert_landscape_at_night_with_the_93e80a95-d8f5-4556-9324-b10f8d61dee5-0_1.content.md

 <!--font:Montserrat-->

-# Explore Night Sky with Desert Background
+# Night Sky over Desert

 Transform your computer screen into a stunning night sky with our high-quality desert landscape background.
 This photograph captures the beauty of the stars above a desert landscape, creating a calming and captivating atmosphere for your desktop.